 With the successful initial public offering of Kazatomprom shares on the Astana International Stock Exchange and London Stock Exchange in 2018, interested investors can now access unparalleled exposure to the front-end of the fuel cycle.

-Kazakhstan is the largest uranium producing country in the world, accounting for 44% of the global uranium supply in the 2018.
+Kazakhstan is the largest uranium producing country in the world, accounting for 46% of the global uranium supply in 2021.
 In addition, due to their geological characteristics, the majority of uranium deposits in Kazakhstan are ISR conducive, meaning Kazakhstan accounts for approximately two-thirds of the total global reserves suitable for ISR extraction.

 As the national atomic company, Kazatomprom enjoy statutory pre-emptive rights over uranium-holding deposits in Kazakhstan.